LaunchPlatform/inverted-section-list/README.md

 will take long time before they got reviewed and merged.
 To solve the problem before it's fixed in the upstream, we build a standalone `InvertedSectionList` component.

+We thought others in the community could benefit from this, so we open sourced it here.

 # How?

 There are different places where the logic needed to be changed in order for the inverted sticky header to work.